 Is climate any less dynamic than these other processes of nature?
 There is no logical reason that it should be—and a great deal of empirical data suggests that it is not.
 Indeed, the IPCC itself, in its 2001 report, acknowledged: “Climate has always varied on all time scales…”

-This point can be summarized succinctly: Climate is often changing; probably generally changing; perhaps always changing.
+This point can be summarized succinctly: Climate periods are often changing; probably generally changing; perhaps always changing.

 It is precisely this context, an appropriate timescale, that many (if not all) AGW theorists ignore.
 A stockbroker, who tried to convince investors to buy a stock based on its performance in the last sixty seconds, while blanking out decades of data, would be ignoring vastly less relevant information than do the majority of today’s supporters of man-made global warming.

-The accusation of “climate change denier” is, consequently, egregiously inaccurate when hurled at persons who examine this context and recognize the reality of natural, cyclical, and likely incessant climate change.
+The accusation of “climate change denier” is, consequently, egregiously inaccurate when hurled at persons who examine this context and recognize the reality of natural, cyclical, and likely incessant change of climate periods.

 The accusation is accurate, however, when leveled against some leading supporters of the AGW hypothesis.
 Dr. Michael Mann, for example, a respected climate scientist and lead author for the IPCC, developed the infamous “hockey stick” graph, purporting to show that, for roughly 1,000 years prior to the 20th century, Northern Hemisphere temperatures had been relatively stable, perhaps even declining slightly, then sharply rising after 1900 (hence the hockey stick shape of the graph).
 In effect, Mann’s methodology “air-brushed” out of existence the Medieval Warm Period; if accurate, Mann’s findings would show a strong and unique correlation between human emissions of carbon dioxide and rising temperatures.
 However, Mann’s methodology was seriously flawed and exposed as such by Dr. Edward Wegman, a leading statistician.
 The hockey stick graph, a featured aspect of the IPCC’s 2001 report, was subsequently dropped by the IPCC.
 The Medieval Warm Period had to be acknowledged as real.